-Fired White House Adviser Anthony Scaramucci Writing a Book about Donald Trump
+Fired White House Adviser Anthony Scaramucci Writing a Book About Donald Trump

-Former White House Communications Director Anthony Scaramucci might have only spent 10 days working for President Donald Trump, but he still has glowing things to write about the man who hired and fired him last July.
+Former White House communications director Anthony Scaramucci might have only spent ten days working for President Donald Trump, but he still has glowing things to write about the man who hired and fired him last July.
 According to The Hollywood Reporter, the Mooch signed a book deal to write The Blue Collar President: How Trump is Reinventing the Aspirational Working Class.

 The Blue Collar President is set to debut next September.
 It’s being published by Center Street, an imprint of Hachette Book Group.
 For that inside look into his whirlwind tenure in the administration you might have to wait for the rumored movie and/or TV series.